Men with different body shapes, levels of muscularity, and degrees of leanness. Illustrated by Shane Duquette.

 The ideal male body as shown on romance novel covers.

-That brings us to the next point.
 If you want to know what women are drawn to, look at what women are drawn to.
 Romance novel covers are a good example of that.
-We can also look at study comparing the bodies shown in men’s versus women’s magazines (study).
+We can also look at a study comparing the bodies shown in men’s versus women’s magazines (study).
 Most women are attracted to physiques that are a little leaner and more muscular than average, like the guy you’d see on the cover of Cosmo.
 Most men consider that physique too small.

 However, once you’ve got a “fit” physique, you’ll hit a point of diminishing returns.
 Gaining another twenty pounds of muscle won’t make you look significantly more attractive to women because it won’t make you look significantly healthier or more athletic.
 However, you’ll look better to yourself and other men.